 - It is not yet known if the Proclamation will also apply to Automatic Visa Revalidation procedures for those who regularly cross the U.S.-Mexico/Canada land borders.

-2. The Proclamation expressly exempts the following classes of persons from being subject to the restrictions:
+2. Exceptions: The Proclamation expressly exempts the following classes of persons from being subject to the restrictions:

 - Lawful permanent residents of the U.S. (“green card” holders);